 - sanitary facilities – toilets, bathrooms, showers.

-Your local monopoly water company has a duty (under section 45 of the Water Industry Act 1991) to respond to requests for new connections for domestic purposes, but can charge you for providing the connection.
+Your local monopoly water company will respond to requests for new connections for domestic purposes, but can charge you for providing the connection.

 Before making the connection, your water company may apply certain conditions.
 For example, it may require you to: